TiagoF99/CSC302-Patient-Questionnaire/Documentation/ta-meeting-notes.md

 - A3 will include a retrospective on A2 similar to post mortem
 - No TA meeting next week during reading week
 - Discussed our A2 progress and what we have left to complete before the deadline

+### November 18
+- Talked about responsibility division for A3
+- All team members discussed what we have been/will be working on for A3 which includes a major emphasis on finishing features and including tests